WHTZ: 2020s

 On June 18, 2020, SiriusXM removed the WHTZ simulcast from its satellite radio service, continuing to offer the station on streaming packages.
 This was followed by its removal from the SiriusXM service altogether in June 2022, alongside corporate sibling KIIS-FM leaving the SiriusXM platform as well, thus pushing remaining listeners to the iHeartRadio platform.

 Z100 broadcasts a mainstream Top 40 format.
-A majority of the music played on Z100 tends to be pop, R&B, alternative, hip-hop, rock, EDM, and dance.
+A majority of the music played on Z100 tends to be pop, R&B, alternative rock, hip-hop, rock, EDM, and dance.
 On Air with Ryan Seacrest, syndicated nationally via Premiere Networks, is heard daily.
 The station is the New York home for Premiere Networks' American Top 40, which is also hosted by Seacrest and airs Sunday mornings.

 In 2022, a documentary about the radio station entitled Worst to First: The True Story of Z100 New York was released.

+On March 13, 2024, Mark Medina announced that he would leave WHTZ for SVP/programming of the iHeart Phoenix cluster.
+He was succeeded by Mark Adams who is also vice president of CHR for the station's parent company on May 1.

 Morning show

 The first version of the Z Morning Zoo came together within two months of sign-on, and featured Michael Scott Shannon, Ross Brittain, Jack Murphy, John "JR Nelson" Marik, Claire Stevens, John "Professor Jonathan B." Bell, with Kevin "Captain" Smith, and Anita Bonita.
 It also gained rapid popularity for its use of the character "Mr. Leonard", invented by radio personality John Carrillo of KKBQ in Houston in 1986, who subsequently moved the character to New York.

 As of 2020, the morning show includes Elvis Duran, Danielle Monaro, Gandhi, Froggy, Skeery Jones, David Brody, "Straight Nate" Marino, producer Sam, Garrett, Scotty B, Coaster Boy Josh, Diamond, and Producer Jake.

-The Z100 Morning Show features "Danielle's Entertainment Report," News Reports with Gandhi, "Phone Taps" (prank calls to an unsuspecting friend or relative of a listener), Song Parodies, various contests, news and traffic reports.
+The Z100 Morning Show features "Danielle's Entertainment Report", News Reports with Gandhi, "Phone Taps" (prank calls to an unsuspecting friend or relative of a listener), Song Parodies, various contests, news and traffic reports.

-The show was simulcast on WHCY in western New Jersey from early 2003 until December 23, 2008, and then again from 2010 until the station's format switch in 2022.
-The show began syndication on May 22, 2006, starting with WHYI-FM in Miami, followed by WIOQ in Philadelphia on July 23, 2008, and Cleveland's WAKS on August 25, 2008.
+The show was simulcast on WHCY in western New Jersey from early 2003, until December 23, 2008, and then again from 2010 until the station's format switch in 2022.
+The show began syndication on May 22, 2006, starting with WHYI in Miami, followed by WIOQ in Philadelphia on July 23, 2008, and Cleveland's WAKS on August 25, 2008.

 Until May 2008, the show was known as Elvis Duran and The (Y/Z) Morning Zoo.
 By July 2008, the "Zoo" references were later replaced with "Show".
 In March 2009, Clear Channel subsidiary Premiere Radio Networks added Elvis Duran and the Morning Show to its blue-ribbon lineup of nationally syndicated radio programs and is now heard coast to coast on over 70 stations.
 Elvis Duran and the Morning Show had both its 20th anniversary as a show and its 10th anniversary as a syndicated program in 2016.